Financial-Times/origami-migration-guru/README.md

 origami-migration-guru
 =======================

-**Origami Migration Guru is not recommended for us.
+**Origami Migration Guru is not recommended for use.
 It's currently a proof of concept which is poorly written and _very_ broken.**

 Origami Migration Guru helps plan the migration for new major released of components or other projects.
 For a given project, it analyses a given set of repository manifests looking for dependents.
 The dependents may be shown as a graph or step by step in an interactive command line interface.